Last updated by Kennedy Stadler: October 10, 2021

 10. Inherent Romance.
 There’s something about walking barefoot on the beach against the backdrop of a breath-stealing sunset with a cool, soul-stirring ocean breeze that just makes you happy about being alive.
 You can be with friends, a partner or just hanging solo, it doesn’t matter: these sensations make us feel good, inside and out.
 Fringy palms and little ocean huts armed with a cold beer or margaritas don’t hurt either as you make your trek along the sand.
 Choosing places that are less inhabited, off-the-beaten path, are also fun places.
 Todos Santos and Sayulita, both on the Pacific coast, are awesome locales to relax, get settled in and meditate on just how luck you are to be there.
 If we get honest, just being able to let go of worry in paradise is by far one of the best reasons to visit Mexico.

 You in?
 Like we said, these are just our top 10 reasons to visit Mexico.
 There are so many others.
 If you want to know more, we’re here for you.
-If you want to go there, just call 1-800-915-3162 and one of our Beachologists can help you create an all-inclusive vacation package to Mexico.
+Create your dream all-inclusive vacation package to Mexico today.
 Life is short.
-Time to beach.
+Time to beach!